North Dallas Forty: Box office

-NFL Reaction
+NFL reaction

-The NFL didn't take kindly to those who participated in the making of "North Dallas Forty."
-Hall of Famer Tom Fears, who advised on the movie's football action, had a scouting contract with three NFL teams -- all were canceled after the film opened, reported Leavy and Tony Kornheiser in a Sept.
-6, 1979, Washington Post article.
-And the Raiders severed ties with Fred Biletnikoff, who coached Nolte.
-"Freddy was not even asked back to camp," writes Gent.
-Tommy Reamon, who played Delma, was cut by the 49ers after the film came out, and said he had been "blackballed."
+The National Football League was suspected of retaliating against those who had participated in the making of North Dallas Forty.
+Three NFL teams canceled scouting contracts with Hall of Famer Tom Fears, an advisor for the film's football action.
+The Oakland Raiders severed ties with Fred Biletnikoff, who coached Nick Nolte.
+Tommy Reamon, who plays Delma, was cut by the 49ers after the film's release, and claimed that he had been "blackballed".

 Differences from the novel

-The novel highlights the relationship between the violent world of professional football with the violence inherent in the social structures and cultural mores of late 1960s American life, using a simulacrum of America's Team and the most popular sport in the United States as the metaphorical central focus.
-Recurring scenes of television and radio news reporting violent crimes, war and environmental destruction are scattered throughout various scenes, but left out in the same scenes recreated in the movie.
-Throughout the novel there is more graphic sex and violence, as well as drug and alcohol abuse without the comic overtones of the film; for instance, the harassment of an unwilling girl at a party that is played for laughs in the movie is a brutal near-rape at an orgy in the novel.
+The novel contains recurring accounts of television and radio news reporting violent crimes, war and environmental destruction, but these scenes do not appear in the film.
+The novel contains more sex, violence and substance abuse than the film, without the comedic overtones of the latter.
+A comedic scene in the film in which an unwilling girl is harassed at a party is instead a brutal near-rape at an orgy in the novel.

-At the end of the novel, there is a shocking twist ending in which Phil returns to Charlotte to tell her he has left football and to presumably continue his relationship with her on her ranch, but finds that she and a black friend (David Clarke, who is not in the movie) have been regular lovers, unknown to Phil, and that they have been violently murdered.
-The murderer is Charlotte's ex-boyfriend and football groupie Bob Boudreau (who is also not in the movie); Boudreau has been stalking her throughout the novel.
-In the novel, Charlotte was a widow whose husband was an Army officer who had been killed in Vietnam; Charlotte had told Phil that her husband had decided to resign his commission, but had been killed in action while the request was being processed.
+The novel, and not the film, ends with a shocking twist in which Phil returns to Charlotte to tell her that he has left football and to presumably continue his relationship with her on her ranch, but finds that she and a black friend have been regular lovers and that they have been violently murdered.
+The murderer is Charlotte's ex-boyfriend and football groupie Bob Boudreau, who has been stalking her throughout.

+In the novel, Charlotte is a widow whose husband was an army officer who had been killed in Vietnam.
+Charlotte had told Phil that her husband had decided to resign his commission but had been killed in action while the request was being processed.